angelolloqui/AGi18n/README.md

 AGi18n
 ======

-Utility to easily localize your iOS apps by automatically extracting texts from code and XIB files into a Localizable strings
+Utility to easily localize your iOS apps by automatically extracting texts from code and XIB files into a Localizable strings and inject them back on runtime without changing your XIB files.

 Why use AGi18n?